seohsirk/next-supabase-ai-template/README.md

 - **`personal-account-sidebar.config.ts`**: Personal account sidebar configuration (e.g., links, icons, etc.)
 - **`team-account-sidebar.config.ts`**: Team account sidebar configuration (e.g., links, icons, etc.)

+## Conventions

+### 1. Packages vs Apps

+In this project, we use packages to define reusable code that can be shared across multiple applications.

+Apps are used to define the main application, including the routing, layout, and global styles.

+Apps pass down the configuration to the packages - and the packages provide the corresponding logic and components.

+- When you import something from a package, you will use `@kit/package-name` (e.g., `@kit/ui`, `@kit/shared`, etc.).
+- When you import something from an app, you will use `~/` (e.g., `~/lib/components`, `~/config`, etc.).

+Non-route folders within `app` will be prefixed with an underscore (e.g., `_components`, `_lib`, etc.).
+This makes it obvious that these folders are not routes and are used for shared components, utilities, etc.

+### 2. Environment Variables

+Environment variables are defined in the `.env` file in the root of the `apps/web` package.

+1. **Shared Environment Variables**: Shared environment variables are defined in the `.env` file.
+These are the env variables shared between environments (e.g., development, staging, production).
+2. **Environment Variables**: Environment variables for a specific environment are defined in the `.env.development` and `.env.production` files.
+These are the env variables specific to the development and production environments.
+3. **Secret Keys**: Secret keys and sensitive information are not stored in the `.env` file.
+Instead, they are stored in the environment variables of the CI/CD system.
+4. **Secret keys to be used locally**: If you need to use secret keys locally, you can store them in the `.env.local` file.
+This file is not committed to Git, therefore it is safe to store sensitive information in it.

+### 3. Your app

+Your application will be defined in the `apps/web` package.
+This is where you will define the main application, including the routing, layout, and global styles.

+If you want - create a package for it - but it's not necessary.
+The `apps/web` package is the main application and you can place all your logic and files there.

 ## Installing a Shadcn UI component

 To install a Shadcn UI component, you can use the following command: